All Episodes

 It's not going to get there.

-We forgot about that in the resolution.
+forgot about that, the resolution.

-The UN force probably what'll happen more than anything else is rape.
+This is a UN force The UN force, probably what will happen more than anything else is rape.

-If they do go in there, rape and and pillaging of uh of uh of innocent Lebanese well, that's what happened in Africa when a UN force when a peacekeeping force went in there.
+Well, that's what happened in Africa when a UN force, when a peacekeeping force went in there.

-These little cool blue helmets go in there and they have all this power.
+These little cool blue helmets go in there, and they have all this power.

-But they're never gonna get there.
+But they're never going to get there.

 I will predict to you right now this force will never get there.